 There's a lot planned for the rest of 2019 as the genre continues to expand, and we suspect there will be many more to come.
 For a taste of battle royale games in development, keep reading.

-Featuring solo matches or teams of three, Planetside Arena is a 150-player class-based battle royale (and will sport other match-based multiplayer modes) arriving this January.
+Featuring solo matches or teams of three, Planetside Arena is a 150-player class-based battle royale (and will sport other match-based multiplayer modes) arriving this summer (Maybe.
+It was previously scheduled for January 2019).
 The sci-fi FPS from the makers of the Planetside series will have a streamlined looting system (you'll find higher tier weapons with attachments already in place, rather than having to cobble them together) and personal transports in addition to vehicles that will seat an entire team.
 Earned XP will let players unlock new weapon blueprints, and currency collected during the match will allow them to 'buy' those new weapons and put them to use.

 Pavlov, an Early Access multiplayer shooter made for the HTC Vive, is billed by many players as the closest you'll get to playing CS:GO in VR until Valve makes CS:GO in VR.
-The developer recently added Rift Support and revealed plans to add a battle royale mode sometime this year.
+The developer teased an eventual battle royale mode all the way back in 2017 but so far nothing official has been added.
+In a March 2019 update, develop davevillz said there is a community server running a battle royale mod made for Pavlov VR by a community member.

 Other battle royale games